TKForgeron/INFOMPROM/notes.md

 How can we predict time left using LTSs?
 How many incidents took place for SCs?
 What are the different versions of the incident management process (and stats about them)?

+Analyze handovers between teams

+### Meeting May 18
+Chosen business questions:
+- How can we predict time left using LTSs?
+- What are the average business hours lost (per category, per impact value)?
+- choose 1:
+	1. How does time affect the process? (are there patterns in time, e.g., faster processing in weekends)
+	2. What are the bottlenecks in the process?